DarrachBarneveld/CoolCoders-PP4/README.md

 ## Design

+The primary design goal of the Coolcoders was to focus of ease of navigation for users.
+The main purpose was not only the content of the website but the users/community.

+The primary objective of our website design was to ensure an incredibly user-friendly and efficient navigation experience.
+A strong emphasis on user-centricity and content accessibility.
+This entailed making user profile pages, posts, and comments easily reachable, thus simplifying the overall navigation process.

+I wanted to minimize page transitions and streamline actions by introducing a versatile, reusable confirm-delete modal.

+I wanted for all forms within the update profile page to provide users with a comprehensive and straightforward interface on a single page without further navigation required similarly seen on other sites.
+This proved to be one of the most challenging aspects of the project.

+Similar to this I wanted all user posts/favourites to be displayed on a single profile page so multiple pagination options was needed.
+This feature allows users to seamlessly browse through their posts and favorites without the hassle of switching pages, especially when dealing with a significant amount of content.

+Various navigation methods and post previews and on post detail pages, ensuring that our users had a rich, engaging experience with our content.

+This commitment to intuitive navigation and user-focused design principles remained at the forefront of our project's development.

 ### Colour Scheme

 The website adopts a soothing and polished color scheme, mirroring the iconic colors of the MacBook Pro.
 These are black, light gray and white.
 This palette creates an overall professional and user-friendly ambiance, utilizing subtle variations in shade and transparency to direct user attention and elevate the website's visual allure.
 A hint of glassmorphism can be scene on article cards to futher the illusion of browsing on a tech item.